 Not to mention the fact that, if you take a kid fishing, as Dan says, you just might find “that you enjoy teaching them as much as you enjoy fishing yourself.”
 And there you were, thinking that fishing couldn’t get any better.

-Dominic Garnett, of the popular Crooked Lines blog, was one angler who absolutely loved teaching his friends’ kids to fish.
+Dominic Garnett, blogger and author of new title Crooked Lines, was one angler who absolutely loved teaching his friends’ kids to fish.
 His earliest memory is of a fishing trip, so he’s happy to pass along the favour to the next generation.

 He’s noticed that lots of people talk as if it’s a battle to get kids fishing, but that couldn’t be further from the truth.
 As far as he’s concerned: